-Despite its significant involvement in ivory trafficking and IWT, the Malian government does not have a Wildlife Crime Investigation Unit (WCIU) to monitor, investigate and prosecute these crimes.
-Currently there is only a single member of the DNEF staff responsible for investigating wildlife crimes.
+Output 1.2.
+Wildlife Crime Investigation Unit is established and operationalized at the DNEF wildlife crimes.
 Compared with other countries with large wildlife populations, the total amount of wildlife crime in Mali is likely to be fairly small and concentrated mainly in the Gourma and Bamako regions.
-Thus, the project will establish a national WCIU at the DNEF with 5-6 officers

-(including the head of the unit, 2-3 investigators, a driver, and an analyst).
+Thus, the project will establish a national WCIU at the DNEF with 5-6 officers (including the head of the unit, 2-3 investigators, a driver, and an analyst).
 The project will develop TOR, standard operating procedures, and an operational plan for the unit and will facilitate the process of their official approval by the Government of Mali.
 After the unit is established and staffed, the project will procure equipment for it, including a vehicle (Toyota Landcruiser Hardtop, VHF radios, field equipment, computers, software, office equipment and cameras and possibly equipment for phone analysis (e.g., CellBrite).
 The unit staff will be provided with mentoring from an international law enforcement expert organization (e.g., Salama Fikira, ESPA, Retarius, MacKenzie Intelligence, Wildlife Justice Commission, or Freeland) which will cover personal and data security, interrogation, network analysis, open source investigation, surveillance, phone analysis, evidence handling, forensics, prosecution dossier development, informer handling, and chain of custody.
 The project will also support exchange and learning trips of the unit staff to other countries (e.g., Tanzania, South Africa, and Kenya) to learn from the best available experience on the control of wildlife and forest crime.
 After the unit is established and trained the project will support some initial operations of the unit in collaboration with the Anti-Poaching Unit established by the MEP project, customs and other LE agencies.